National Register of Historic Places listings in Summit County, Utah

 This is a list of the National Register of Historic Places listings in Summit County, Utah.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Summit County, Utah, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 113 properties and districts listed on the National Register in the county.
+There are 114 properties and districts listed on the National Register in the county.
 Another 3 sites in the county were once listed, but have since been removed.

 Most of the listings are in Park City.
 Most of these are mining era houses dating from 1872 to 1929; a 1984 study identified nearly 150 houses of Park City's mining era, of which 104 were either listed or deemed eligible for listing.

-The study described the importance of this collection as:

-Park City's houses are the largest and best preserved group of residential buildings in a metal mining town in Utah.
-As such, they provide the most complete documentation of the residential character of mining towns of that period - their settlement patterns, building materials and techniques, and socio-economic make-up.
-Most of the houses being nominated are small, modest cottages which represent the common folk who made up the majority of the working element of the town, and provide a direct contrast to the majestic houses and large commercial buildings constructed in Salt Lake City for many of the mine owners and officials.
-The Park City houses are architecturally significant as the largest and best preserved collection of nineteenth and early twentieth century frame houses in Utah; the vast majority of contemporary houses having been constructed of adobe, stone or brick.
-Documentation of Park City's house types, construction techniques, and building materials has contributed to the understanding of a significant aspect of Utah's architectural development, the late nineteenth century mining community.